 European Buzzards

-There are currently three species of Buzzards breeding in Europe, all of which belong to the genus Buteo.
-Compared to other birds of prey in Europe, buzzards are generally medium-sized raptors, although the Long-legged Buzzard reaches the size of a small eagle.
+There are three different types of buzzards in Europe, all of which belong to the genus Buteo.
+Compared to other birds of prey in Europe, European buzzards are generally medium-sized raptors, although the Long-legged Buzzard reaches the size of a small eagle.

 We’ve also included the European Honey Buzzard in this category, although it isn’t actually a real buzzard.
-The Honey Buzzards belong in a separate branch of the Accipitridae, but they have a strong resemblance to real buzzards, probably due to convergent evolution.
+Honey Buzzards belong in a separate branch of the Accipitridae, but they have a strong resemblance to buteo types of buzzards, probably due to convergent evolution.

 Common Buzzard